 Abdominal Aortic Aneurysm Screening

+Not all doctors agree on who should be screened for abdominal aortic aneurysm.
 Talk to your doctor about whether the benefits of screening would outweigh the risks in your case.
 For more information, see:

-Some doctors recommend screening for women who are 65 and older and either have smoked or have a family history of abdominal aortic aneurysm.footnote 2
+Women have a lower risk for an aneurysm than men do.
+But some doctors think that certain women should be screened.
+Some recommend screening for women who are 65 and older and either have smoked or have a family history of abdominal aortic aneurysm.footnote 2

 Health Tools help you make wise health decisions or take action to improve your health.